pragsmike/PromptCritical/README.md

 The immediate goal is to implement the full **`bootstrap → vary → evaluate → select`** vertical slice.
 This will prove the system can orchestrate an external evaluator and manage a population through a full evolutionary cycle.

 1.  **Bootstrap an Experiment** (`✅ Implemented`)
-    Ingests seed prompts, creates named links, and populates `gen-0` with the initial object-prompts, making them ready for immediate evaluation.
+    Ingests seed prompts, creates named links, and populates `gen-0` with the initial object-prompts.
     ```bash
     pcrit bootstrap my-experiment/
     ```